GradConnection was built to help graduates navigate getting their first job out of university.

 - Working across two timezones – Australian clients and team during the day, Product development at night with team GC Cape Town

-- I was financially stretched with personal money and business expenses tied up in the company over multiple years (The joys of a bootstrapped business)
+- I was financially stretched with personal money and business expenses tied up in the company over multiple years and borrowing cash to stay afloat (The joys of a bootstrapped business)

 - Key people within the business no longer agreed on approach or direction